asatpathy314/ctf-writeups/src/content/blog/cscg-ctf-2024-intro-to-pwning-1.md

 io.interactive()
 ```

-Uh-oh when we run the script on local we get a `exit code -11 (SIGSEGV)` looking at the debugger we see it segfualts on `MOVAPS`.
-Taking a look at the first result on Google ([ROP Emporium](https://ropemporium.com/guide.html)), it turns out that in some cases "The 64 bit calling convention requires the stack to be 16-byte aligned."
+Uh-oh!
+When we run the script locally, we get an error: `exit code -11 (SIGSEGV)`.
+Looking at the debugger the program throws an error on `MOVAPS`.
+Taking a look at the first result on Google ([ROP Emporium](https://ropemporium.com/guide.html#Common%20pitfalls), it turns out that in some cases "The 64 bit calling convention requires the stack to be 16-byte aligned."
 So in order to align the stack we can add one more `ret` instruction to our chain, but how?
-Think about it like this, any section of code in memory can be executed by jumping to it.
-If we change our address to a `ret` instruction in memory, it will jump to and run the instruction.
+We know that any section of code in memory can be executed by jumping to it.
+If we prepend the address of a `ret` instruction to our overflow payload, it will jump to and run the instruction.
 When we run the instruction for the second time it'll just pop another 8 bytes off the stack into the %rip register.
 So, let's just add a `ret` instruction to the chain.

 ```python
 rop = ROP('./pwn1')